Non-Table Amount of Child Support

 Split Parenting Time

-The Tables are intended for situations where the parenting arrangement has the children living with one parent most of the time.
-If some of the children live most of the time with one parent and other children live most of the time with the other parent, the income of both parents will be considered in determining the child support amount.
-If the amounts payable by each parent don’t cancel one another out the amounts can be set-off against one another.
-Let’s look at an example:
+Split parenting involves some of the children living most of the time with one parent and other children living most of the time with the other parent.
+In this case, the income of both parents will be considered in determining the child support amount.
+If the amounts payable by each parent do not cancel one another out, the amounts can be set off against one another.
+For example:

 Anita and Ray have three children.
 Two of the children live primarily with Anita and the third child lives primarily with Ray.
-Anita earns $22,000 per year and Ray earns $34,000 per year.
-Under the child support Tables Ray would pay $494 per month to Anita for support of the two children that live primarily with her and Anita would pay $178 per month to Ray for the support of the third child that resides primarily with him.
-In this case Ray will pay Anita $316, being the difference between the two amounts.
+Anita earns $42,000 per year and Ray earns $64,000 per year.
+Under the child support Tables, Ray would pay $888 per month to Anita for support of the two children that live primarily with her.
+Anita would pay $336 per month to Ray for the support of the third child that resides primarily with him.
+In this case, Ray will pay Anita $552, being the difference between the two amounts.

 Shared Parenting Time

-Under the guidelines if each parent cares for their child 40% or more of the time the amount of child support ordered will take both parents’ income into account.
+Under the guidelines, shared parenting is when each parent cares for their child 40% or more of the time.
+In this case, the amount of child support ordered will take both parents’ income into account.
 Accordingly, both parents must file income information.

 When considering the conditions, means, needs and other circumstances of the parents and the child, the court can consider many different things.
-The court may consider things like the ability of each parent to cover the increased costs of this type of parenting arrangement and the standard of living the child has in each household.
-Let’s look at the following example:
+They will consider the ability of each parent to cover the increased costs of this type of parenting arrangement.
+The court will also consider the standard of living the child has in each household.
+For example:

 Tom and Betty have one child together.
 The child spends 3 days each week with Tom and the remaining 4 with Betty.
-Tom earns $52,000 annually and Betty earns $38,000 annually.
-Using the child support Tables Tom would pay Betty $423 per month, while Betty would pay Tom $302 per month.
-The difference between the two amounts equals $121.
-So, before other considerations are factored in, we have Tom paying Betty $121 per month.
-The court would then go on to consider further adjustments that would reflect the increased costs of having a child living with each parent close to equal amounts of time and other relevant considerations.
+Tom earns $52,000 annually and Betty earns $68,000 annually.
+Using the child support Tables, Tom would pay Betty $423 per month, while Betty would pay Tom $569 per month.
+Using the set off calculation, the difference between the two amounts is $146.
+The court would then go on to consider further adjustments based on the factors mentioned above.

 Step-Parents

-A person who has been like a parent to a child may be required to pay support, but when determining the amount the court will consider the duty of the child’s other parents to also provide support.
+A person who has been like a parent to a child may be required to pay support.
+However, the court will consider the duty of the child’s other parents to also provide support when determining the amount.

 A number of things may be considered when determining if a step-parent has acted as parent to the child.
 The court will look at how the family functioned when they were together and the nature of the relationship between the child and the step-parent.
 A person can be considered to have acted as a parent to a child even if they did not adopt the child.
 Things that can be considered include whether: